 A safe workplace is not only about physical safety but also psychological safety.
 That means creating a culture of trust, openness, support and putting systems and procedures in place to support those who need it.
 It only takes a small investment and change in mindset to create a huge shift in staff wellbeing, reduce sick days and turnover and create a happier and more productive workplace.

 When considering the cost of putting these systems in place it’s worth asking yourself “How much could it cost if we didn’t do this?”.
-When we consider the cost to the company of a executive taking long term sick due to stress or depression or in a worst case scenario, an employee taking their own life and the impact this would have on their peers’ wellbeing and workplace productivity.
+When we consider the cost to the company of an executive taking long term sick due to stress or depression or in a worst-case scenario, an employee taking their own life and the impact this would have on their peers’ wellbeing and workplace productivity.